Economics Major & Concentration Requirements

 Theory of national income determination; short/medium-run monetary and fiscal policy issues are examined using Keynesian and New Classical models; long-run analysis focuses on recent extensions of the neoclassical growth model.

-ECON-102 and ECON-271, each with a grade of C- or better
+ECON 102 and ECON 271, each with a minimum grade of C-

 • ECON 300 Industrial Organization and Public Policy